 Application: Diffuse 3 drops of peppermint and 3 drops of lavender oil.
 This can also help relieve inflammation if you are experiencing pain with your respiratory symptoms.

 Similar to ginger, cardamom is an expensive cooking spice and is known to help the digestive system in a variety of ways.
-Cardamom essential oil include 1,8-cineole shared with the respiratory poster-oil eucalyptus, the chemical that has been used to treat multiple inflammatory disorders such as bronchitis, sinusitis, chronic rhinitis, and asthma.
+Cardamom essential oil include 1,8-cineole shared with the respiratory poster-oil eucalyptus, chemical (13) that has been used to treat multiple inflammatory disorders such as bronchitis, sinusitis, chronic rhinitis, and asthma.

 Application: Beneficial for digestive health, try adding 1 drop of cardamom, 1 drop of ginger in a gel capsule and fill with an edible carrier like olive oil and consume once daily for up to 3-4 weeks.